simeononsecurity/simeononsecurity.ch/content/guides/budget-friendly-10g-pfsense-build-hp-t740/index.en.md

 ### **Monitoring and Maintenance**

-Utilize the built-in monitoring tools and logs in pfSense to keep an eye on network activity and troubleshoot issues promptly.
+use the built-in monitoring tools and logs in pfSense to keep an eye on network activity and troubleshoot issues promptly.
 Regularly back up your pfSense configuration to avoid data loss.

 ______